Blog | Trucordia

 Each year, the Occupational Safety and Health Administration (OSHA) releases data on its most frequently cited safety standards.
 The 2025 list offers useful insight for construction businesses looking to strengthen safety programs, reduce risk, and maintain compliance.

-Understanding these trends helps construction leaders identify where exposures commonly occur and take proactive steps to protect their teams and operation.
+Understanding these trends helps construction leaders identify where exposures commonly occur and take proactive steps to help protect their teams, operations, and construction business insurance programs.

 OSHA’s Most Frequently Cited Standards in 2025